fortran-lang/webpage/README.md

 ```
 make dirhtml LANGUAGES=en
 ```

+#### After adding a new entry to package index , Run the github action fortran_packages before building the sphinx build.

 ### Activating the pre-commit hooks for Black and Pylint:

 This assumes that you already have a cloned the main branch of this repository.